nikdeapen/enc/README.md

 The `src/data` folder holds the traits: `Encoder`, `StringEncoder`, `Decoder` and `Validator`.
 These provide an interface for encoders that operate on slices of data such as `hex` & `base-64`.

-The `src/value` folder holds the traits: `EncodedLen`, `EncodeToSlice`, `EncodeToWrite` and more.
-These provide an interface for values that know how to encode and decode themselves such as `var-int`s and can be easily extended by custom types.
+The `src/value` folder holds the traits: `EncodedLen`, `EncodeToSlice`, `EncodeToWrite` etc. These provide an interface for values that know how to encode and decode themselves such as `var-int`s and can be easily extended by custom types.

 ## Testing